kpfuller28/birdie-board/README.md

 # Birdie Board

 A simple Django-powered golf scorecard app.
+This project uses a `Makefile` to simplify common development tasks, and assumes a feature branch Git workflow for collaboration.

 ## Setup Instructions